 May Lower The Risk Of Illness

-Studies show an increased prevalence of cardiometabolic factors such as high blood pressure, obesity, unfavorable lipid profiles, and diabetes in individuals who do not have breakfast.
+Studies show an increased prevalence of cardiometabolic risk factors such as high blood pressure, obesity, unfavorable lipid profiles, and diabetes in individuals who do not have breakfast.
 This consequently results in a higher risk of cardiovascular disease (9).
 Cardiovascular diseases remain the leading contributor to mortality worldwide.

 Eating healthy meals and being physically active is the only way to prevent cardiovascular diseases.
 And breakfast counts as the most important meal, meaning skipping it is counterproductive.